opennetworkinglab/.github/profile/README.md

 ## Aether Project

-This project is the home of the Aether Project, originally incubated at [ONF](https://opennetworking.org) and now a stand-alone project of the Linux Foundation.
+This is the home of the Aether Project, originally incubated at [ONF](https://opennetworking.org) and now a stand-alone project of the Linux Foundation.
 (It also hosts a read-only mirror of ONF's flagship SDN Controller, ONOS.)
 Aether integrates multiple subsystems, with associated repos also